wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 3.5.5 =
+* Bug fixed: Custom attributes were disappearing after updating a product in the WooCommerce native product editor
+* Tested compatibility with WordPress 4.2
+* Security review and fixes
+* Made the key "woocommerce_cancelled_order_settings" translatable
+* Email heading and subject sent after placing an order were not translated when using ‘Complete’ button on orders page
+* Bug fixed: warning about minimum order requirement always showing in some conditions when using a child theme

 = 3.5.4 =
-* Bug fixed: It was not possible to access the source content in the WCML product translation table.
+* Bug fixed: Can't access source content in WCML product translation table
-* Bug fixed: Urls for some of the custom posts were leading to 404 errors.
+* Bug fixed: Custom Post Types leads to 404 error

 = 3.5.3 =
 * Bug fixed: Redirection issues with "Your latest posts" as a front page